abuomar80/kamautomation/README.md

 3. **API Tokens**:
    - Tokens are stored in session state temporarily
-   - Tokens expire based on FOLIO settings
+   - Tokens expire based on MEDAD settings
    - Do not log or expose tokens

 4. **File Uploads**: